mreiche/owasp-dependency-track-cli/README.md

 - `report`: Creates a report only
 - `metrics prometheus`: Provides Prometheus metrics as `owasp_dtrack_cvss_score` and `owasp_dtrack_violations` Gauge series
 - `project upsert`: Upserts a project by file or JSON string
+- `project remove-property`: Removes a property from a project
+- `project activate`: Activates a project and adds the `keepActive` property
+- `project deactivate`: Deactivates a project and removes the `keepActive` property

 ### Examples